Principles of the Casualty Actuarial Society for Basic Education

 Education and Examination System

 The CAS vice president-admissions supervises the CAS education and examination system.
-The vice president-admissions is supported by the following four admissions committees:
+The vice president-admissions is supported by two standing admissions committees, as described below, and ad-hoc task forces formed to address specific admission-related issues.

-The following provides details about the CAS-specific examinations:
+The following provides details about the CAS-specific syllabi and examinations:

-- The responsibility for each CAS Examination is assigned to a part committee that writes, grades, and maintains the standards for that examination.
+- The responsibility for each CAS examination is assigned to an Examination Part Committee that writes, grades, and maintains the standards for that examination.
 One or more examination consultants who are CAS members and are experts on the material covered by that examination assist each part committee.
 A proofreader who concentrates on uniformity and grammar also assists the part committees.
 In addition, academic consultants who are independent experts from the academic community assist some part committees.

 - Each examination is drafted by the responsible Examination Part Committee to test candidates' knowledge of the items listed in the syllabus for the specific exam.
 The individual part committee, examination consultants, one of the Examination Committee general officers, the Examination Committee chairperson, and, in some cases, academic consultants review each examination to assure its quality.